 Меню:

-This text was written for our internal developers seminar.
-After talk I realized, that it could be useful for other developers, and got permission from company to publish this text on my site.
-Some text in first part is borrowed from external sources, such as Wikipedia, C2 Wiki, etc. — I tried to provide links to corresponding pages.
+This text was written for our internal seminar for developers.
+After talk I realized, that it could be useful for other developers, and got permission from my company to publish this text on my site.
+Some text in the first part is borrowed from external sources, such as Wikipedia, C2 Wiki, etc. — I tried to provide links to corresponding pages.

-You can find code for examples from this article at github.
+You can find source code for examples from this article at github.

 I also have an idea to extend this article to cover Google C++ Testing framework, other mocking frameworks, and Quickcheck++, but this will take some time.